 Almond flour is made from ground-up almonds, and can be bought in retail stores or online.
 If you must choose, online is the much cheaper option, so I would opt for that avenue whenever possible.

 Interestingly, 80 percent of the world’s almonds come from California, due to the ideal growing climate found there.
 For a little more background, it’s important to understand that technically the almond is not actually a nut, but instead a drupe.
-Drupes are commonly defined as fruits which usually have an outer skin, a pulpy middle, and a hard shell.
+Drupes are commonly defined as fruits which usually have an outer skin, a pulpy middle, and a hard shell. [tweet_quote] The almond is not actually a nut, but a drupe — a fruit with an outer fleshy part surrounding a shell with a seed inside [/tweet_quote]

 The almonds most commonly used to make almond flour are the seeds of the fruit, which grow on almond trees.
-Typically, almond flour is made by blanching (removing the skins), and the resulting almonds are then ground to a fine texture.
+Typically, the flour is made by blanching (removing the skins), and the resulting almonds are then ground to a fine texture.

 As with all your food choices, it is best to always choose the highest quality products, with a transparent production process, whenever possible.
 Almond flour can be found for as a little as $8/pound, online.